-For the month of September, for safety reasons you will need to wear a non-medical mask for all inperson meetings including lectures, tutorials and labs.
-In this classroom, because your voice will be heard when we discuss societal issues based on genetics, consider extending this courtesy to everyone in the class.
+If you are on Dalhousie campus, for safety reasons you will need to wear a mask whenever you are inside an instructional space (classroom or lab).
+In this course, because your voice will be heard when we discuss societal issues based on genetics, consider extending this courtesy to everyone in the class.
 We are all learning and mistakes will be made and understand you can communicate your discomfort or opposition either in class or privately to me outside of class (grantham@dal.ca).
 I would appreciate suggestions on how to make BIOL 2030 more inclusive and diverse.
 We all have different stories and experiences, and our class is a safe space to share them.